 Duration: 4–6 months for a total of 240 hours.
 Start and end date are flexible.

-Work Model: Whether work is fully remote or hybrid will vary by internship position and may change subject to any decline or surge in COVID-19 cases.
+Work Model: Whether work is hybrid will vary by internship position and may change subject to any decline or surge in COVID-19 cases.
 The IRC in Sacramento will try to accommodate preferences for remote-only internships provided all duties can be accomplished online.

 Compensation: All internships with the IRC are unpaid and part-time.

 IRC Internships are available to current and recently graduated undergraduate or graduate students looking to apply their skills, gain real-world experience, and impact lives.

 Prospective interns must complete the volunteer process and should be currently enrolled in an educational institution or a recent graduate.
 Our office is a fast-paced environment that is successful due to both the personal initiative of individual staff members and the team-like mentality of the entire organization.

 The ideal intern candidate will be able to complete their daily responsibilities, to solve problems with minimal supervision, and to provide support as needed to the overall team.
 Interns work alongside staff to provide direct services.
 All leave their internship with transferable skills that can help launch a career within the nonprofit sector.

 - Reliable with strong attention to timeliness

 - Excellent communication skills (both intercultural, interpersonal, and with supervisors)

 - Possess a great attention to detail